-- 28.6.1 Any movement by any fielder, excluding the wicket-keeper, after the ball comes into play and before the ball reaches the striker, is unfair except for the following: - 28.6.1.1 minor adjustments to stance or position in relation to the striker's wicket. - 28.6.1.2 movement by any fielder, other than a close fielder, towards the striker or the striker's wicket that does not significantly alter the position of the fielder. - 28.6.1.3 movement by any fielder in response to the stroke that the striker is playing or that his actions suggest he intends to play. - 28.6.2 In all circumstances clause 28.4 (Limitation of on side fielders) shall apply. - 28.6.3 In the event of such unfair movement, either umpire shall call and signal Dead ball. - 28.6.4 Note also the provisions of clause 41.4 (Deliberate attempt to distract striker).
-See also clause 27.4 (Movement by wicket-keeper).
+28.6.1 Any movement by any fielder, excluding the wicket-keeper, after the ball comes into play and before the ball reaches the striker, is unfair except for the following:

+28.6.1.1 minor adjustments to stance or position in relation to the striker's wicket.

+28.6.1.2 movement by any fielder, other than a close fielder, towards the striker or the striker's wicket that does not significantly alter the position of the fielder.

+28.6.1.3 movement by any fielder in response to the stroke that the striker is playing or that his/her actions suggest he/she intends to play.

+28.6.2 In all circumstances clause 28.4 (Limitation of on side fielders) shall apply.

+28.6.3 In the event of such unfair movement, either umpire shall call and signal Dead ball and inform the other umpire of the reason for doing so.
+The bowler's end umpire shall then:

+28.6.3.1 award the one-run penalty for Wide or No ball, if applicable

+28.6.3.2 award 5 Penalty runs to the batting side

+28.6.3.3 inform the captain of the fielding side of the reason for this action.

+28.6.3.4 inform the batters and, as soon as practicable, the captain of the batting side of what has occurred.
+The umpires together shall report the occurrence as soon as possible after the match to the PSL Match Referee, who shall take such action as is considered appropriate against the fielder concerned.

+28.6.4 Note also the provisions of clause 41.4 (Deliberate attempt to distract striker).
+See also clause 27.4 (Movement by wicket-keeper)